 This program provides matched funding to organisations in the resource recovery sector in Victoria to build capacity and capability in recycling and remanufacturing.
 Projects funded include purchasing, installing and commissioning new equipment or upgrades to support circular economy initiatives, increase material quality for manufacturing, and create jobs in the resource recovery sector.

-Grants to support Australian businesses in developing new or improved capabilities to win work in the sustainment phase of the Joint Strike Fighter Program.
+Grants to support Australian businesses developing new or improved capabilities to win work in the sustainment phase of the Joint Strike Fighter Program.
 Funding supports Assigned-Product Support Providers (A-PSPs) to develop and implement their Depot Maintenance Activation Plan (DMAP) to become a Qualified F-35 Component Depot Source of Repair (DSOR) for maintenance and repair activities.

 This program provides matched funding to Tasmanian-based advanced manufacturing enterprises to undertake productivity-enhancing activities.
 Eligible activities include obtaining expert advice, quality assurance accreditation, and developing staff and business skills.